-Sometimes, you will get a ‘Session expired’ notification …
+Sometimes, a ‘Session expired’ message will pop-up …

-If your login session expires, WordPress remembers where you were.
-Log in again and pick up where you left off …
+If you get logged out, WordPress remembers where you were.
+This allows you to log in again and pick up where you left off …

 (Session expired notice)

-WordPress also warns you if the backup of the post you are currently looking at is different from the version displayed in the content editor and gives you the opportunity to restore the saved version.
+WordPress also warns you if the backup of the post you are currently working on is different from the version you see in the content editor and gives you the opportunity to restore the autosaved backup version.

 Click Restore the backup …

 (’The backup of this post in your browser is different from the version below.
-Restore the backup.’ warning)
+Restore the backup.’ notice)

-The content will be restored from your browser backup.
-Click the ‘Undo’ link to revert to your previous post content …
+Your post will be recovered from your browser backup.
+Click ‘Undo’ to revert to the previous version of your content …

 Content Recovery – Loss Of Internet Connection